Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 Lunars gain access to Shapeshifting, Beasts, Spirit, and the Wyld.
 As well, their gain access to a Half Form, which allows them to enhance and change their natural attributes as needed.

+**Excellency:** Primal Versatility
+*Choose an Attribute unused during the roll, and gain that many dice.
+You may use your Excellency multiple times on the same action.*

 ### Sidereals